Sahan Journal’s climate coverage is supported by a generous gift from Morgan Family Foundation. You can become a sponsor, too.

 Nearly 75 percent of Minnesota is now experiencing moderate or severe drought, according to the most recent report from the U.S. Drought Monitor.
 The remainder of the state is classified as “abnormally dry.”

 Mhonpaj’s Garden has been growing vegetables and traditional Hmong herbs for 23 years.
 The farm is operated by the mother-daughter duo of May and Mhonpaj Lee.
 The family has two plots of land.
 It manages nine acres that are leased along the St. Croix River at Big River Farms, where the family studied to become certified organic farmers, and a new 20-acre farm in Hugo that has about five acres in operation.

-May Lee is now the manager at Big River Farms, formerly known as the Minnesota Food Group, which helps people of color, who are vastly underrepresented among state farmers, become certified organic.
+May Lee is now the manager at Big River Farms, formerly known as the Minnesota Food Association, which helps people of color, who are vastly underrepresented among state farmers, become certified organic.
 Mhonpaj’s Garden was the first certified organic Hmong farm in the state.

 Farmers in Minnesota are 99 percent white.
 Many immigrant families and people of color who do farm have entered the field by being small-scale produce farmers, selling fruits and vegetables through CSAs, farmers markets, and directly to restaurants.

 Instead of the normal June rain, farmers got a brutal, record-setting June heatwave.

 Heat makes lettuce bitter.
 Plants like bok choy and herbs like cilantro can bolt, or flower prematurely.
 In a normal year, Mhonpaj’s Garden doesn’t worry about water because it rains so much in May and early June, but “this year it’s a struggle,” Mhonpaj Lee said.